Benefits of working at Council

 Council appreciates the importance of a healthy work/life balance.
 Achieving balance in your life is vital to being a productive and happy employee.
 Whether you want to spend more time with family, train for a marathon or pursue a hobby, you can request a flexible work arrangement to keep things in check.

-Some of the flexible options available at Council are:
+Some of the flexible options available at Council include:

 - flexi-time and flexible working hours, where applicable